smartlocalai2025-cyber/smartlocalusaversion3/DESIGN-DOCUMENT.md

 ## Conclusion

-SMARTLOCAL.AI represents a comprehensive, scalable solution for digital marketing consultants to deliver AI-powered services to local businesses.
+Morrow.AI represents a comprehensive, scalable solution for digital marketing consultants to deliver AI-powered services to local businesses.
 The platform combines cutting-edge AI technology with practical business tools, creating a unique value proposition in the market.

 ### Key Success Factors